7 minute read

 Digging into data from other departments and comparing it to training data can identify problems throughout the business.
 Often, Training will be well-positioned to provide a solution.
 But that requires software that can handle and analyze data types that may have little or nothing to do with training.
 Limited, point-solution learning tech just isn’t going to cut it.

-A training operations platform, developer experience-oriented and designed for integration with other systems, is well-suited to provide infrastructure support for data analysis.
-With some setup, a well-designed training operations platform can be customized to handle data from other departments.
+A training management system, developer experience-oriented and designed for integration with other systems, is well-suited to provide infrastructure support for data analysis.
+With some setup, a well-designed training management system can be customized to handle data from other departments.
 That enables a learning and development strategy built around empowering the rest of the business.

 For example, within Administrate’s training management system, you can create custom data fields containing whatever data you need, and link those data fields to software within another department.
 That data field then creates two-way communication that gives both departments easy access to key data points.